top of page

 Here’s where we get to the fun stuff, y’all, because nobody out there is entirely sure how or why Appalachian balds were formed.
 However, there are several compelling theories worth looking into.

 Some balds – particularly those within the boundaries of the current-day Great Smoky Mountains – are thought to have been cleared by European settlers sometime in the late 1800’s.
-A report called History of the Grassy Balds in Great Smoky Mountains National Park by Mary Lindsay, which is a great read if you’re interested includes interviews with 14 people who were familiar with the balds before the establishment of the park.
+A report called History of the Grassy Balds in Great Smoky Mountains National Park by Mary Lindsay (which is a great read if you’re interested) includes interviews with 14 people who were familiar with the balds before the establishment of the park.
 Many of these interviews include accounts that suggest a few of the balds were cleared as grazing ranges for cattle.
 Spence Field is said to have been cleared by an old man with the surname Sparks, Siler Bald by Old Man Siler, and Andrews Bald by Old Man Andrews.
-If this is indeed the case, then these balds in the Smokies are all aptly named, y’all.

 View from the Black Balsam Mountains in North Carolina